emil-48/ESP32-Chore-Organizer/README.md

 `SCA` -> `SCA`
 `SCL` -> `SCL`

-### Setup
+## Setup
 1. Change network SSID and password in [ESP32-Chore-Organizer.ino](/ESP32-Chore-Organizer/ESP32-Chore-Organizer.ino)
 2. Get website IP through boot sequence, or check serial monitor
 3. Enter IP into browser to access website
 ### Controls
-Joystick up/down: cycle through chores
+*Joystick up/down:* cycle through chores
-Joystick left/right: Scroll through chore name
+*Joystick left/right:* Scroll through chore name
-Press Joystick: Mark chore complete/incomplete
+*Press Joystick:* Mark chore complete/incomplete

+## Troubleshooting
+Joystick Not Working: Try the [Joystick_Test.ino](/Joystick_Test/Joystick_Test.ino) and check the serial monitor.
+Can also try A0/A1 (Remember to modify pin assignments!)
+LCD Not Displaying: Try the [LCD_Testt.ino](/LCD_Test/LCD_Test.ino).
+Also adjust the potentiometer on the back of the LCD for max contrast
+Missing Libraries: Open Library Manager on sidebar and install necessary libraries.